onipaa/wdd-331/README.md

 Large CSS:

 FAVICON:
 I added my cookie monster as in (Johnster My Monster) icon.
 The web inspector kept giving me a 404 because I didn't have it.

+Crap-o-la:
+I got my git commits all bunched.
+I had to do a git push --force.
+Let's see where that gets me.
+Ok, I'm good to go.
+Now, I need to get the large css done.